 Second, while it’s clear that white conservative Christians lean heavily towards Republicans, the swing in some cases isn’t as large as you would think.
 More than a third of white conservative christians who profess the literal truth of the Bible still vote Democratic.
 That’s probably more than you imagined.
 The picture is similar for church attendance, as shown below.

 Now, the implications for Democratic Party strategy are of course not so clear.
 For one thing, the structure of U.S. Presidential elections means that recruiting more conservative Christians at random probably won’t do much good.
 And the question of which policies, exactly, would win over these voters is also unclear.
-On the other hand, it’s at least worth bearing in mind that there’s more than one sort of conservative Christian, and that they’re not actually required to vote Republican—even if they’re white.All Posts by Date · All Posts by Category
+On the other hand, it’s at least worth bearing in mind that there’s more than one sort of conservative Christian, and that they’re not actually required to vote Republican—even if they’re white.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader